Areas of Expertise

 Dr. Togzhan Kassenova is an expert on nuclear politics and financial crime prevention.

-Dr. Kassenova is a senior non-resident scholar at the Institute for International Science and Technology Policy at the Elliott School and a non-resident fellow in the Nuclear Policy Program at the Carnegie Endowment for International Peace.
+Dr. Kassenova is a senior fellow with the Project on International Security, Commerce, and Economic Statecraft (PISCES) at the Center for Policy Research, Suny-Albany, a senior non-resident scholar at the Institute for International Science and Technology Policy at the Elliott School and a non-resident fellow in the Nuclear Policy Program at the Carnegie Endowment for International Peace.
 From 2011 to 2015 she served on the UN secretary general’s Advisory Board on Disarmament Matters.

-Dr. Kassenova, a native of Kazakhstan, is writing a comprehensive nuclear history of her country.
-The upcoming book covers forty years of Soviet nuclear testing and health and environmental damage they inflicted, and the pivotal decisions Kazakhstan took on the fate of more than a thousand Soviet nuclear weapons left on its territory after the Soviet collapse.
+Dr. Kassenova, a native of Kazakhstan, is the author of Atomic Steppe: How Kazakhstan Gave Up the Bomb (forthcoming, Stanford University Press, 2022).
+The book covers forty years of Soviet nuclear testing and health and environmental damage they inflicted, and the pivotal decisions Kazakhstan took on the fate of more than a thousand Soviet nuclear weapons left on its territory after the Soviet collapse.

 Nuclear Security Policy